i-shubham-tech/Interview-Ready-Question/MongoDB-Based.md

 Docoment - It is the single record in a collection .it contains field

-Field- Field are property of docoment in Key-value pair
+Field- Field are Key-value pair inside docoment

 What is _id